awslabs/soci-snapshotter/docs/install.md

 ## Config containerd

-We need to configure and restart containerd to enable soci-snapshotter (this section assume your containerd is also managed by `systemd`):
+We need to configure and restart containerd to enable the SOCI snapshotter (this section assume your containerd is also managed by `systemd`):

 - Stop containerd: `sudo systemctl stop containerd`;
-- Update containerd config to include soci-snapshotter plugin.
+- Update containerd config to include the SOCI snapshotter plugin.
 The config file is usually in `/etc/containerd/config.toml`, and you need to add the following:

 ```toml